 These are some of the great benefits and opportunities of taking up the whistle!

-Become a referee now by registering in one of our entry-level courses.
+Become a Referee or Game Leader now by registering in one of our entry-level courses.

 Are you a qualified referee moving to Canberra?
 Continue your refereeing career with Capital Football Referees.

 If you hold a valid match official qualification you can transfer and register with Capital Football.
 Before you are eligible to register with Capital Football, you must request a Clearance Letter from your referee branch, association or member federation.

 The clearance letter should outline that:

 Please email your Clearance Letter to Adam Powers

 Upon receiving your clearance letter, you will be advised to register as a New Senior Referee or New Junior Referee